Care is essential, care is beautiful and has to come up front any line of work.

 Download the Printed Insert

 The project is implemented by Femlink and Genderhood and is co-funded by the European Union.
-Neither the European Union nor the European Education and Culture Executive Agency (EACEA) can be held responsible for the content of this publication.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or OeAD-GmbH.
+Neither the European Union nor the granting authority can be held responsible for them.